-In addition to his trial practice, Mike has been asked to serve as an arbitrator and mediator in a wide variety of civil cases.
+In addition to his trial practice, Mike has been asked to serve as an arbitrator and mediator in a variety of civil cases.

 - A man in his mid-40s bled to death at his home after being discharged from a rural hospital after an appendectomy.
 Claims were made against the surgeon and hospital staff.
 After a two-week trial, damages were awarded to the deceased man’s family for his wrongful death caused by the negligence of the defendants.

 - A gear shop was sued for allegedly making defective gears used in the marine industry.
 The plaintiff in the suit contended that it had incurred substantial expense, lost business profits and suffered harm to its business reputation as a result of the allegedly defective gears.
-After a two-week trial, the jury returned a verdict that awarded a limited amount of damages and found the plaintiff to be 50% contributorily negligent.
+After a two week trial, the jury returned a verdict that awarded a limited amount of damages and found the plaintiff to be 50% contributorily negligent.
 The verdict was a small fraction of the amount claimed by the plaintiff against the gear shop client.

 - A law enforcement officer was involved in a high speed collision while responding to a fire call in a rural area.
 The officer was sued by the driver of the other vehicle, who contended that the officer was inappropriately responding to the fire call as an emergency.
 The officer sustained serious injuries of his own in the accident, including a neck fracture that limited his employment capabilities after the accident.
 After a jury trial of almost two weeks, the jury determined that the officer’s negligence in causing the accident was minimal, and he was allowed to recover damages for his injuries.

-- The parents of their deceased teenage son were sued as a result of an auto accident that took his life.
+- The parents of a deceased teenage son were sued as a result of the auto accident that took his life.
 The other driver, who was uninsured, claimed that the accident was caused by the negligence of the deceased teen.
 The 17-year-old boy who was killed in the accident was never available to testify about how the accident occurred, and there were no other witnesses to the accident, except for the other driver who sued.
 The issue in dispute was which driver crossed the center line before the collision.
 After a four-day trial, the jury determined that the deceased teenage boy was not the primary cause of the accident and the party that sued his family was denied a recovery.
 The parties were entitled to recover uninsured motorist benefits because their deceased son was not primarily at fault for the accident.

-- Featured Speaker, Closing Arguments (With Demonstration), Iowa Defense Counsel Annual Convention, 2004
+- Featured Speaker, Closing Arguments (with demonstration), Iowa Defense Counsel Annual Convention, 2004

 - Featured Speaker, Insurance Coverage, Duty to Defend and The American Rule After Reid v.
 Benz, CTCW Winter Conference, 2001